-Note: You can find additional MRABA resources, including a brief explainer video to show potential new members (PNMs), in the Recruitment Resources section of the NPC website.
+Note: You can find additional MRABA resources, including a brief explainer video to show PNMs, in the Recruitment Resources section of the NPC website.

 MEMBERSHIP RECRUITMENT ACCEPTANCE BINDING AGREEMENT (MRABA)

 This MRABA must be filed with the College Panhellenic within one (1) business day of the date it was signed.
 Revised November 2023